Using SQL Server Column Aliases

 table_T

-the result is the following dilemma:
+then you face the following dilemma:

-Msg 207, Level 16, State 1, Line 4 Invalid column name 'result_A'.
+Msg 207, Level 16, State 1, Line 4

 select